Attano/Sky/README.md

 What is Sky ?
 ===================

 Sky is a competitive configuration for Left 4 Dead 2.
+Original l4d-l4d2 maps are modified in this config: variable weather conditions across maps(such as Hard Rain), modifications of vanilla events etc.
+Thus rendering the game more interesting and diverse.

 ----------